How To Use Jump Cuts in Your Vlog

 Silence: Use jump cuts to take out any pauses in your video.
 Every period of silence is an opportunity for viewers to get distracted and decide to click on something else.
 Adding music to the background of your video can help with shorter pauses, but cutting out any silence is still a good way to go.

 You can make jump cuts in almost every editing program, from free software like Windows Movie Maker to professional programs like Adobe Premiere.
-This tutorial is for Filmora Video Editor, but many of the same steps will apply to other software.
+Remember no matter which video editing software you are using to edit your videos with jump cut, you need to ensure that the software can scroll through your video clips and audio files frame-by-frame.
+And some video editors may only allow you to scroll video footage frame by frame.
+This tutorial is for Filmora Video Editor (Now upgraded to Filmora9), but many of the same steps will apply to other software.

-Open up Filmora Video Editor and add a clip into the timeline.
+Open up Filmora9 Video Editor and add a clip into the timeline.
 Watch it through, and then revisit sections where you think you might want to make cuts.

 Find a place in your clip that has silence and use the scissors icon to cut your clip into two.
 Then start playing your clip and pause as soon as you hear sound.